 McMaster Security Services are sworn Peace Officers - appointed under the authority of the Ontario Police Services Act.
 Their appointments give them the powers of a Peace Officer and enable them to enforce the Criminal Code of Canada, Federal and Provincial statutes and Municipal by-laws on the University Campus when on foot, on a bike, and in a car.

 Red Assistance Poles (Emergency Stations)

 Poles are located throughout campus.
 Push the button on Red Assistance phones for security assistance.
-For a map of red assistance poles across the McMaster campus please visit: https://security.mcmaster.ca/crime_prevention_ephone.html
+A map of red assistance poles across the McMaster campus is located on the Security Services website.